-Singapore Factory Output Increased by Surprising 7.6% in November
+Singapore Factory Output Raised by Surprising 7.6% in November

 November saw a surprising surge of 7.6% by Singapore’s factory output, despite the slowdown in the manufacturing sector.
 However, analysts say that this trend is unlikely to continue.
 Some analysts are predicting that 2019 will be worse for the manufacturing sector.